 Pomegranate peels are typically discarded and thought of as inedible, but they’re used regularly for various health and beauty benefits in Ayurvedic medicine, an alternative practice with roots in Indian culture (

-Thanks to their high levels of antioxidants, pomegranate peels offer several benefits.
 Here are 9 surprising benefits of pomegranate peels.

 Pomegranate peels are high in antioxidants and polyphenols, and they’ve been shown to treat hyperpigmentation, a condition characterized by dark patches of skin.